Prayer Ministry Group

 Growlers & Theology

-Following the model of Luther in his home in Wittenberg, Germany, Pastor Haug leads a twice monthly gathering at the Parsonage on Thursday evenings.
+Following the model of Luther in his home in Wittenberg, Germany, Pastor Haug leads a monthly gathering on the Patio or in the Library on Thursday evenings.

-See events page or the Sunday Bulletin for details.
+See Events or the Sunday Bulletin for details.

 Have you wondered what the Priscilla Circle is all about?
 Our focus is on knitting and other crafts which we donate to bring happiness (and warmth) to others.
 We do simple things that are easy, but have members who are happy to help when needed.